 Background in these areas is recommended: basic algebra and geometry, physical science, computer technology, basic knowledge of drafting, and working knowledge of a scientific calculator.
 Some knowledge of plumbing or electricity is helpful.
 Students should be physically fit and able to lift and move heavy equipment.

 Students who complete the curriculum requirements earn a Program Certificate (44 credits) in HVAC.
 Additional coursework may lead to a Diploma (60 credits) or Associate in Applied Science degree (60 credits).

 - CLASSIC ACCUPLACER: Math 41 (Elementary Algebra), Reading 60

 - NEXT GEN ACCUPLACER: Math 237 (QR, Algebra, and Statistics), Reading 239

 A $100 deposit, required upon acceptance into the program, is applied toward tuition.
 Fee is non-refundable if you decide not to attend BSC.

-Students need a specified tool kit, pocket calculator and drafting kit the first week of class.
+Students must have the specified tool kit and drafting kit the first week of class.

 Industry Technical Standards

 Awareness of these HVAC industry standards may help students determine suitability for this career: